top of page

 • Hannah Lewis, Author of the Mini-Forest Revolution and Project Manager at Renewing the Countryside

-• Heather Schibili, Assistant Professor, School of Environmental Design and Rural Development, University of Guelph and Administrator at the Network of Nature
+• Heather Schibli, Assistant Professor, School of Environmental Design and Rural Development, University of Guelph and Administrator at the Network of Nature

 • Caseylee Basteian, RLA Landscape Architect at the BSC Group